 At Welbeck Primary we ensure that through our vision, values, relationships and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.
-The Governors also ensure that this ethos is reflected and implemented effectively through school policy and practice and that there are effective safeguarding policies in place to safeguard and promote pupils' welfare.

 We have a duty to prepare our pupils for life in modern Britain and to keep them safe.
 Everyone at Welbeck has the right to learn and work in safety.
 We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others.